thereal-baitjet/juan-santos-pro-portfolio2/README.md

 # juan-santos-pro-portfolio2

 ## Description
 Created a portfolio page with contacts resume work examples and a recent picture.
-I w3schools.com template and changed unnecessary aspects added my work examples. made a section for the first example in order to have it size larger. added titles to the projects of place holder until i have more projects. made links live. added a second poage with a resume. linked it with a button. deleted footer and implemnted a footer. resized and styled footer to look good on all size. it disappears under 500px, and leaves a link to my Linkedin.
+I used a w3schools.com template and changed unnecessary aspects added my work examples. made a section for the first example in order to have it size larger. added titles to the projects of place holder until i have more projects. made links live. added a second poage with a resume. linked it with a button. deleted footer and implemnted a footer. resized and styled footer to look good on all size. it disappears under 500px, and leaves a link to my Linkedin.
 In my about me, i put a provisional brand statement.

+technologies used: HTML and CSS.

 ## Installation
 Open https://thereal-baitjet.github.io/juan-santos-pro-portfolio2/ on you browser.